MahmoudY3c/react-native-sms-gateway/README.md

 ```

 ### isSmsListenerEnabled()
 Check if the SMS listener is enabled.
+It's not checking if you are set an SMS listener into you app but it checks if the SMS listen service running in background it helpful to indicate whether you are enabled / disabled the service via [enableSmsListener(enabled)](#enablesmslistenerenabled)
 ```ts
 const enabled = await SmsGateway.isSmsListenerEnabled();
 ```